As a prop or a story device, of humble wood or elaborately patterned, artists have furnished their paintings with interesting chairs.

 This gorgeous cover from 1923 was by artist Coles Phillips, a friend of Norman Rockwell’s.
-Phillips was an illustrator for Life magazine, but his lithe ladies also adorned about ten Post covers.
+Phillips was also an illustrator for Life magazine, and his lithe ladies also adorned about 10 Post covers.
 Here, he found an exquisite backdrop for his lovely model.

 Where there’s a chair, there’s a woman deciding where best to place it.
 For the sake of the deliveryman, let’s hope she decides soon.
 This is from 1942 by an artist named Gene Pelham.

 The master of the house is viewing the situation with trepidation.
 Can’t a guy read his paper and smoke his pipe in peace without some female wanting to change things?
 This 1940 cover is modern and pretty—a very “un-Rockwellian” Norman Rockwell.

 John Falter’s Humorous Twist

 Beware of trying out chairs in antique stores!
 “After years of observing ancient chairs tremble and sway and utter squeaks of alarm,” noted the editors, “we’re relieved to see one of them (with somebody else in it) go ahead and decompose.”
 Well, that’s not a very noble sentiment, is it?
 One wonders if the shop has a sign posted that says, “If You Break It, You Buy It.”